stephiescastle/comprecon-syllabus/arduino/README.md

 ## Turn on built-in LED

-Purpose: The Arduino "Hello World"
+Purpose: The "Hello World" for Arduino

 - Laptop
 - Arduino